pelgraine/Meck-P4/README.md

 ## Path View

-The **+** button on the channel messages or DM compose screen provides access to **Path View**.
-Path View displays the routing path that messages take through the mesh, showing each hop in the route.
+Long-pressing an incoming message opens **Path View**, which displays the routing path that message took through the mesh, showing each hop in the route.

 -----